 Trail map in color

-- Freedom Trail – This is a paved, barrier-free trail located beside the parking lot.
-This trail is roughly 1 mile long and is the only paved trail at Raven Run.
+Freedom Trail – This is a paved, barrier-free trail located beside the parking lot.
+This trail is roughly .5 mile long and will pass over Chandler Creek.

 Points of interest